Pralay Missile: India’s Indigenous Quasi-Ballistic Tactical Weapon

 Launch System and Operational Deployment

-Pralay missile India is deployed on a mobile 12×12 vehicle that carries two missiles.
+The Pralay missile is deployed on a mobile 12×12 vehicle that carries two missiles.
 The launcher operates alongside a Battery Command Centre, which manages targeting, coordination, and launch authorisation.

-Launch preparation time is limited to approximately ten minutes, with the transition from command to launch achievable in about sixty seconds.
+Launch preparation time is approximately ten minutes, with launch execution possible within about sixty seconds.
 This rapid response capability enhances battlefield relevance and reduces vulnerability to pre-emptive strikes.

-The missile is expected to be positioned along India’s western borders and near the Line of Control, where quick-reaction conventional strike capability is considered operationally critical.
+The system is expected to be positioned along India’s western borders and near the Line of Control, where quick-reaction conventional strike capability is considered operationally critical.

 Role in India’s Conventional Strike Doctrine

-The Pralay missile strengthens India’s escalation control in limited conflicts by providing a high-precision conventional strike option.
-It allows India to respond decisively to military threats without crossing nuclear thresholds.
+The Pralay missile strengthens India’s escalation control in limited conflicts by providing a high-precision conventional strike option without crossing nuclear thresholds.

-The system is widely viewed as a counter to Pakistan’s tactical missile deployments, particularly systems intended to offset India’s conventional superiority.
-By focusing on accuracy rather than yield, Pralay minimises collateral damage while holding critical military assets at risk.
+The system is viewed as a counter to regional tactical missile deployments and is designed to minimise collateral damage while holding critical military assets at risk.

 Compared to cruise missiles such as BrahMos, Pralay offers a faster reaction profile and a less predictable flight path, making interception more difficult.